SamPenrose/fxa-fxos/dependencies.md

   - jedp has kept this up to date
 * https://github.com/jedp/fxa-fxos/blob/master/img/architecture.png

-Meta-questions:
-  How accurate do UX mocks / specs have to be?
-    jedp: "pixel-accurate"
-    Who owns keeping them accurate?: jgruen

 |   Area  |   Owner    |   Open loop       | Needs Bug?
 | ------- | ---------- | ----------------- |----------- |
 | UX       | lloyd?    | COPPA needed for 1.3? | (new bug)